eForms Logo

 • 52% of adult children don’t know where their parents store estate documents.[5]

-1. Download the Statutory Form
+1. Downloading the Statutory Form

-2. Select the Financial Powers
+2. Selecting Financial Powers

 The principal must choose which financial powers the agent will have.
 It is most common to give all powers to the agent.

-3. Choose When Effective
+3. Choosing When Effective

 The principal will have to decide if the form will be effective immediately or if it will be effective upon the principal’s disability (springing).

-Disability is determined under State law and is commonly decided by a licensed physician.
+Disability is determined under state law and is commonly decided by a licensed physician.

 4. Signing

-A durable power of attorney must be executed with the signing requirements in the State where the principal resides.
+A durable power of attorney must be executed with the signing requirements in the state where the principal resides.

-5. Storing the Form
+5. Storing

 After the form has been legally authorized, the principal should keep it in a safe place, with more than one person knowing its location.
 It is recommended that the principal, the agent, and the principal’s attorney have a signed copy.